-We leased the semisubmersible rig M. G. Hulme, Jr. from Deep Sea Investors, L.L.C., ("Deep Sea Investors"), a special purpose entity formed by several leasing companies to acquire the rig from one of our subsidiaries in November 1995 in a sale/leaseback transaction.
+We leased the semisubmersible rig M. G. Hulme, Jr. from Deep Sea Investors, L.L.C. ("Deep Sea Investors"), a special purpose entity formed by several leasing companies to acquire the rig from one of our subsidiaries in November 1995 in a sale/leaseback transaction.
 We accounted for the lease of this semisubmersible drilling rig as an operating lease.
-We recorded \$4.6 million and \$6.3 million of such rent expense in the six months ended June 30, 2005 and 2004, respectively.
+We recorded \$4.6 million and \$9.5 million of such rent expense in the nine months ended September 30, 2005 and 2004, respectively.
 In May 2005, we purchased the rig for \$42.5 million.
-The rig was reflected as property and equipment in the consolidated balance sheet at June 30, 2005.
+The rig was reflected as property and equipment in the consolidated balance sheet at September 30, 2005.

 Effective December 31, 2003, we adopted and applied the provisions of FASB Interpretation ("FIN") 46, Consolidation of Variable Interest Entities, as revised December 31, 2003, for all variable interest entities.
 FIN 46 requires the consolidation of variable interest entities in which an enterprise absorbs a majority of the entity's expected losses, receives a majority of the entity's expected residual returns, or both, as a result of ownership, contractual or other financial interests in the entity.
-Because the sale/leaseback agreement was with an entity in which we had no direct investment, we were not entitled to receive the financial information of the leasing entity and the equity holders of the leasing company would not release the financial statements or other financial information, we were unable to determine if we were the primary beneficiary of the entity and, if so, what we would have consolidated.
+Because the sale/leaseback agreement was with an entity in which we had no direct investment, we were not entitled to receive the financial information of the leasing entity and the equity holders of the leasing company would not release the financial statements or other financial information of whether the entity was a variable interest entity.
+In addition, without the financial statements or other financial information, we were unable to determine if we were the primary beneficiary of the entity and, if so, what we would have consolidated.
 We had no exposure to loss as a result of the sale/leaseback agreement.
 As a result of the purchase of the M. G. Hulme, Jr., we are no longer associated with Deep Seas Investors and, as such, are no longer required to review for FIN 46 applicability.